smartdevicelink/sdl_evolution/proposals/NNNN-Processing-of-unknown-enum-values-by-SDL-and-Mobile-libraries.md

   2. The way the mobile application sends requests to SDL Core.

 #### Changes related to mobile application connecting to SDL Core
   To filter out unsupported items we need to know the exact protocol version, not only the major part of it but the minor part as well since certain parameters were added in between the major change.
 For instance, `AppHMIType` items `PROJECTION` and `REMOTE_CONTROL` were rolled in as early as 4.5.
-There is a possible case when we know the major is 4 but the information about the minor part of it is unknown before `RegisterAppInterface` request is sent and responded.
-However, even upon receipt of the response, the minor version of the protocol may still be not confirmed since both `syncMsgVersion` and `sdlVersion` are not mandatory parameters and thus can be absent in the response
+There is a possible case when we know the major version is 4 but the information about the minor part of it is unknown before `RegisterAppInterface` request is sent and responded.
+However, even upon receipt of the response, the minor version of the protocol may still be not confirmed since both `syncMsgVersion` and `sdlVersion` are not mandatory parameters and thus can be absent in the response.

-  ***Note** for SDL *PROTOCOL* version less than 4.3 in StartServiceACK response Proxy can get only *MAJOR* version*
+  ***Note** for SDL *PROTOCOL* version less than 4.3 in StartServiceACK response Proxy can get only *MAJOR* version.*

-  ***Note** for SDL *PROTOCOL* version higher than or equal 4.4 in in StartServiceACK response Proxy can get *MAJOR*.*MINOR*.*PATCH* versions*
+  ***Note** for SDL *PROTOCOL* version higher than or equal to 4.4 in in StartServiceACK response Proxy can get *MAJOR*.*MINOR*.*PATCH* versions.*

-  ***Note** since that moment (StartServiceACK response) and until RegisterAppInterface successful response Proxy should use PROTOCOL version to filter out all unknown enum values*
+  ***Note** since that moment (StartServiceACK response) and until RegisterAppInterface successful response Proxy should use PROTOCOL version to filter out all unknown enum values.*

   So the workflow should be implemented as follows:
-  1. The mobile application (Android/IOS) creates a proxy object (proxy) to communicate with SDL Core.
+  1. The mobile application (Android/IOS) creates a proxy object (proxy) to communicate with the SDL Core.
   2. The mobile application passes to the Proxy entity the configurations.
   3. Among other properties the configuration object has the following parameters:
-      * Minimal SDL version
+      * Minimum SDL Core version
       * Application HMI type(s) (`AppHMIType` array)

-#### Changes related to sending request from mobile application to SDL
+#### Changes related to sending request(s) from mobile application to SDL Core
   After the connection is established and mobile application is registered with SDL Core, mobile application works as usual but requires the request parameters validation.
 An issue will occur when the mobile application calls a method and passes an enum values array as a parameter that belongs to the higher SDL version.
 In this case, the Mobile Proxy should filter out unsupported params before sending the request and provide warning in logs as `unsupported_values`.

   The validation sequence: